- Sleep Aids

 Anyone who’s smelled fresh cookies baking in the oven knows that scents have a strong influence on how we feel.
-When we smell something, our olfactory nerve sends signals directory to our limbic system and amygdala, the parts of our brain responsible for our memory or mood.
+When we smell something, our olfactory nerve sends signals directly to our limbic system and amygdala, the parts of our brain responsible for our memory or mood.
 That’s why certain scents can instantly make us feel brighter, or recall a favorite memory.

 Aromatherapy is a form of alternative medicine that relies on the powerful sense of smell.
 Practitioners use the essential oils from plants to heal the mind, body, and soul.
 Essential oils can be used for a variety of purposes, from boosting mood to relieving migraines, but in this article we’ll focus on how they can be used to calm and relax the mind and body, preparing you for sleep.